 Plants come in many varieties with some used as food, others as fabrics, and a select group for for their medicinal activity.

 We can never overvalue the role of plants in life

 Self-care depends on plants to restore balance when there is imbalance and prevent imbalances from occurring in the first place.

-Self-care replenishes depleted fuel supplies and provides oxidation protection following exercise.
+Self-care replenishes depleted fuel supplies and provides adequate oxidation protection following exercise.

 Self-care depends on the whole plant, not the isolated, modified, singular active agent, that pharmaceutical medicine is built on.

-Moreover, consuming a diet rich in whole fruits and vegetables and the complete libraries they contain, will help those who consume them achieve optimum health.
+Moreover, consuming a diet rich in whole fruits and vegetables and the complete libraries they contain, will help achieve optimum health.